carpentries-incubator/cwl-novice-tutorial/_episodes/03-dependency_graphs.md

 ---

 ## Multi-Step Workflow
-In the previous episode a single step workflow was shown.
-To make a multi-step workflow, you add more entries to the `steps` field.
-In this episode, the workflow is extended with the next two steps of the RNA-sequencing analysis.
-The next two steps are triming the reads and alignment of the trimmed reads.
+In the previous episode a single step workflow was shown, carrying out a simple RNA read of the fruitfly genome.
+In this episode, the workflow is extended with an equivalent reverse RNA read, and the next two steps of the RNA-sequencing analysis, trimming the reads and aligning the trimmed reads, are added.
 We will be using the [`cutadapt`](https://bio.tools/cutadapt)  and [`STAR`](https://bio.tools/star) tools for these tasks.

+To make a multi-step workflow that can carry all this analysis out, we add more entries to the `steps` field.
+Note that when the `quality_control` step is duplicated the two steps are named `quality_control_forward` and `quality_control_reverse`, to distinguish the separate forward and reverse RNA reads.
+Likewise, the `rna_reads_fruitfly` input becomes `rna_reads_fruitfly_forward`, and an `rna_reads_fruitfly_reverse` input is added.

 __rna_seq_workflow.cwl__
 ~~~